wlund-pivotal/docs-rabbitmq-pcf/README.md

 **master** - all documentation for the next unreleased version of **RabbitMQ** should land in master.
 Any changes on this branch will not be displayed publicly until a **minor** branch is cut, and an update to [docs-book-rabbitmq][docs-book-rabbitmq] is done (To be documented).

+**1.9-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-9](http://docs.pivotal.io/rabbitmq-cf/1-9/).

 **1.8-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-8](http://docs.pivotal.io/rabbitmq-cf/1-8/).

 **1.7-live** - current branch for documentation that is assumed/expected to be live on [docs.pivotal.io/rabbitmq-cf/1-7](http://docs.pivotal.io/rabbitmq-cf/1-7/).